The Differences Between Being a Virtual Assistant & Remote Employee

-Virtual Assistants for property managers typically do administrative tasks such as data entry, scheduling appointments, email responses, and other work that doesn't require face-to-face interaction with clients or property managers.
-They may occasionally have to prepare reports on a project or property in order to present it to the property manager.
+Virtual assistants for property managers often do administrative tasks such as data entry, scheduling appointments, email responses, and other work that doesn't require face-to-face interaction with clients or property managers.
+They may also prepare reports on a project or property in order to present them to the property manager.

-When accepting a role with a property management company, make sure you understand your role as a freelancer versus a remote employee.
+When accepting a role with a property management company, make sure you understand your role as an independent contractor versus a remote employee.
 If you've never worked as a VA before, it can be very different than working for a company in your home country that can offer benefits that you might be accustomed to.
-However, many property management companies are looking for freelancers with the skillset of a VA, so there are plenty of jobs out there with the right resources to find the opportunities you're looking for.
+However, many property management companies are looking for virtual assistants with the right skills, so there are plenty of jobs out there to find the opportunities you're looking for.

 Use the Best Resources

 To find your fit, look for property managers that offer remote jobs with freelance opportunities to get an idea of what you're in store for.
 A property management job hub is an excellent place to start!
 Choose opportunities that fit your skillset, whether you have experience in the property management industry, as a bookkeeper, or any other roles that property managers need from experienced VAs.